pchicociv/inventory-example/README.md

 Once we have built the solution, the tests requested by the exercise can be found at Test Explorer window in Visual Studio.

-Unfortunately, given the high level of decoupling of the system, tests can not be run in parallel nor with  "Run All" option.
+Unfortunately, given the high level of decoupling of the system, tests cannot be run in parallel nor with  "Run All" option.
-Instead they have to be run **one at a time** to give xUnit enough time to dispose the web server and the connections to RabbitMQ service.
+Instead, they have to be run **one at a time** to give xUnit enough time to dispose of the web server and the connections to RabbitMQ service.

 - ### Requirement 1:
   *Add an item to the inventory*